lsst-dm/dmtn-055/index.rst

  - construct and execute a SELECT query that inner-joins the relevant data IDs and applies the user's data ID expressions.

 This represents a complete redesign of the system of managing metadata in a Data Repository.
-It replaces the simple, raw-data-centric registry database and the APIs for interacting it with with a multi-table database that manages all datasets in a repository.
+It replaces the simple, raw-data-centric registry database and the APIs for interacting it with a multi-table database that manages all datasets in a repository.
 To represent the results of the queries against this database in Python, it also involves a replacing the dictionary-based data ID concept with a more object-oriented system that can hold relationship information.
 These interfaces are more naturally a part of the Butler Library than the SuperTask Library, and we expect the design sketch described in this section evolve in the course of future Butler Library design work.
 However, we do not expect this evolution to require significant changes to the rest of the SuperTask Library design.

 In the new system, the combination of a dictionary-style data ID and a dataset type name becomes an instance of the :py:class:`Dataset` class.
 A key-value pair in that dictionary becomes an instance of the :py:class:`Unit` class (for "unit of data"); a :py:class:`Dataset` instance is conceptually a tuple of :py:class:`Units <Unit>`.
-A set of :py:class:`Units <Unit>` and py:class:`Datasets <Dataset>` naturally forms a graph-like data structure called a :py:class:`RepoGraph`, which represents (a subset of) a Data Repository.
+A set of :py:class:`Units <Unit>` and :py:class:`Datasets <Dataset>` naturally forms a graph-like data structure called a :py:class:`RepoGraph`, which represents (a subset of) a Data Repository.

 .. py:class:: Dataset